 Will Seattle at last take action on buildings that can kill when earthquakes hit?
-New push in Seattle.
+A new push is afoot

 Public officials for decades have promised to deal with the old brick buildings in Seattle that could crumble with deadly consequences when a major earthquake hits — and have produced nothing but paper plans.
-Now, some advocates hope, a new attempt could, at last, lead to action.
+Now some advocates hope a new attempt could at last lead to action.

 A state bill that could help building owners finance retrofits is close to passing in Olympia.
 City Councilmember Lisa Herbold and Mayor Jenny Durkan have been discussing next steps.
 And a group made up of building owners, preservationists, architects, developers and affordable-housing operators has been lobbying Seattle to mandate the renovations.